Dodgers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Daniel Lynch will be on the hill for the Kansas City Royals when they take on Freddie Freeman and the Los Angeles Dodgers on Saturday at 7:15 PM ET.
+Freddie Freeman and the Los Angeles Dodgers square off against Drew Waters and the Kansas City Royals at Kauffman Stadium on Sunday, at 2:10 PM ET.

-The Dodgers are the favorite in this one, at -250, while the underdog Royals have +200 odds to play spoiler.
-Los Angeles is the favorite on the run line (-2.5).
-The total for the game has been set at 9.5 runs.
+The favored Dodgers have -210 moneyline odds to win against the underdog Royals, who are listed at +170.
+The over/under for the contest is listed at 9.5 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.